Bayesian Learning via Q-Exponential Process: INTRODUCTION

 \section{INTRODUCTION}

 Regularization on function spaces is one of the fundamental questions in statistics and machine learning.
-Large dimensional objects such as images can be viewed as evaluations of proper functions.
-Statistical models for these objects on function spaces demand regularization to induce sparsity, prevent over-fitting, and produce meaningful reconstruction etc. Gaussian process \citep[GP][]{Rasmussen_2005,Bernardo_1998} has been widely used as an $L_2$ penalty or a prior on the function space.
-Despite of the flexibility, sometimes random candidate functions drawn from GP are over-smooth for modeling certain objects such as images with sharp edges.
+High-dimensional objects such as images can be viewed as discretized functions defined on 2d or 3d domains.
+Statistical models for these objects on function spaces demand regularization to induce sparsity, prevent over-fitting, produce meaningful reconstruction, etc. Gaussian process \citep[GP][]{Rasmussen_2005,Bernardo_1998} has been widely used as an $L_2$ penalty (negative log-density as a quadratic form) or a prior on the function space.
+Despite the flexibility, sometimes random candidate functions drawn from GP are over-smooth for modeling certain objects such as images with sharp edges.
 To address this issue, researchers have proposed a class of $L_1$ penalty based priors including Laplace random field \citep{Podg_rski_2011,Lucka_2012,KOZUBOWSKI_2013} and Besov process \citep{Lassas_2009,Dashti_2012,jia2016bayesian,dashti2017}.
 They have been extensively applied in spatial modeling \citep{Podg_rski_2011}, signal processing \citep{KOZUBOWSKI_2013}, imaging analysis \citep{Vanska_2009,Lucka_2012} and inverse problems \cite{Lassas_2009,Dashti_2012}.
-Figure \ref{fig:priors} demonstrates the random draws from GP, Besov and our proposed $q$-exponential process respectively.
-The sample function by GP is very smooth that contains large continuous blocks while samples from Besov and $q$-exponential process manifest more pieces with ``edges".
+Figure \ref{fig:linv_map} demonstrates an application of nonparametric regression models on functions endowed with GP, Besov and our proposed $q$-exponential process (Q-EP) priors respectively to reconstruct a blurry image of a satellite.
+Q-EP model generates the best reconstruction, indicating its advantage over GP in modeling objects with abrupt changes or sharp contrast such as ``edges".